 KOA Point Redemption

-Redeeming your KOA points is available on stays 27 or fewer nights, but there are catches to this redemption process that varies with each KOA location.
+Redeeming your KOA points is available on stays of 27 or fewer nights, but there are catches to this redemption process that vary with each KOA location.

 First, let’s break down the rewards per point system: